-Instagram made headlines when Facebook purchased it for $1 billion almost four years ago.
+Instagram made headlines when Facebook purchased it for $1 billion.
 It was the largest acquisition Facebook had made up until that time.
 Plus, it signified a focus on visual content by consumers and social networks.

 Instagram is still one of the most popular social media platforms today.
 Unlike Twitter and Facebook, Instagram's focus is exclusively images and short videos.
-As of September 2015, the photo sharing app had more than 400 million users, which beats out Twitter.
+As of 2018, the photo sharing app had more than 800 million monthly users, more than double of Twitter's.

-It's a pretty awesome network.
-It allows you to share your life through pictures and videos.
-And unlike Facebook and Twitter, it has many filter options which make it a fun and creative process.
+Instagram allows you to share your life through pictures and videos.
+It has filter options for editing photos in-app, Instagram Stories with face filters and stickers, and live streaming capabilities.
+These make for a fun and creative process.

 Since Instagram requires fewer words and more images, it can be harder to figure out how your agency can use the app.
 If this is you, you're in luck.

 Here are some tips on how you can use Instagram to market your agency.

 Your insurance agency's profile may be a small part of your Instagram page, but it matters.
 First, you'll want to set up your business profile, which has different capabilities than a personal Instagram profile.
 This blog post has a step-by-step video guide.

 Your business profile includes your agency's handle, profile picture, website, and bio.
 This is pretty much all the information followers need to know to find your agency.